glue-viz/glue/doc/developer_guide/data.rst

 class deals not only with adding/removing datasets, but also will notify other components of glue about these datasets being added/removed (using the :ref:`publish_subscribe`).

+Inside :class:`~glue.core.data.Data` objects, each :class:`~glue.core.component.Component` is assigned a :class:`~glue.core.component_id.ComponentID`.
+Hoever, this is not necesarily a unique ID for each component and across the data collection - instead, different components representing the same conceptual quantity can be given the same component ID.
+Component IDs are central to the linking framework, described in :doc:`linking`.

-For examples of how to create :class:`~glue.core.data.Data` objects and access components, see :ref:`data_tutorial` in the user guide.
+For more examples of how to create :class:`~glue.core.data.Data` objects and access components, see :ref:`data_tutorial` in the user guide.

 Each :class:`~glue.core.data.Data` object can optionally contain one or more subsets.
 These are described in more detail in :doc:`selection`.